mindspore-ai/docs/tutorials/source_en/compile/static_graph.md

 `model(inputs) = model.compile(inputs) + model.construct(inputs)`, where `model` is the instantiated Cell object.

-Just-In-Time (JIT) compilation can be achieved using the [JIT interface]{.title-ref} .
+Just-In-Time (JIT) compilation can be achieved using the [JIT interface](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/mindspore/mindspore.jit.html) .
 Another way is to use the Graph mode by setting
 `ms.set_context(mode=ms.GRAPH_MODE)`, then write the code in the `construct` function of the `Cell` so that the code in the `construct` function will be compiled into a static computation graph.
 For details about the definition of `Cell`, click [Cell API document](https://www.mindspore.cn/docs/en/r2.7.0rc1/api_python/nn/mindspore.nn.Cell.html).